grand medieval joust

 Jousting

-Four legendary knights compete for honour and glory in the Grand Medieval Joust at Eltham Palace and Gardens.
+Four legendary knights compete for honour and glory this weekend in the Grand Medieval Joust at Eltham Palace and Gardens.
 Don’t miss this rare opportunity to witness the unique sport of jousting!
-For the latest ticket information see below.

-Be transported back to the fifteenth century this weekend at Eltham Palace and witness a sport of strength, speed, courage, precision and passion this weekend at Eltham Palace.
-Knights on horseback compete to be the most accomplished jouster at the Grand Medieval Joust, showcasing one of the oldest equestrian sports in the world.
+Witness a sport of strength, speed, courage, precision and passion at Eltham Palace!
+Knights on horseback compete to be the most accomplished jouster at the Grand Medieval Joust showcasing one of the oldest equestrian sports in the world.

-Experience the exhilarating spectacle of speed and skill as four legendary knights compete for honour and glory in the Grand Medieval Joust.
+Experience the exhilarating spectacle of speed and skill as four legendary knights compete for honour and glory.
 See lances shatter, feel the thunder of hooves and hear the roar of the crowd as reputations are won and lost.

-The fearless fighters and their magnificent horses will charge at each other at full speed in an unforgettable display of chivalry and sheer courage.
-Choose your champion and cheer them on to victory – or console them in defeat (for more on the sport of jousting see below).
+The fearless fighters and their magnificent horses will charge at each other at full speed.
+It’s an unforgettable display of chivalry and sheer courage.
+Choose your champion and cheer them on to victory – or console them in defeat.
+For an introduction to the sport of jousting see below.

 Eltham Palace’s Legendary Joust is a fun-filled, action-packed and great value day out for the whole family.
 Don’t miss one of history’s most spectacular sporting contests!